brick/geo/README.md

 This library requires PHP 5.5 or higher.
 [HHVM](http://hhvm.com/) is officially supported.

-We recommended installing it with [Composer](https://getcomposer.org/).
+We recommend installing it with [Composer](https://getcomposer.org/).
 Just define the following requirement in your `composer.json` file:

     {